deroneriksson/stf4j/docs/index.md

 val sum = result.getFloat("output")
 ```

-Here we see the REPL console output.
+Below we see the REPL console output.
 Notice that when we create our `model` object, the contained signature
 definitions are displayed.
 We see a single signature definition which has the "serving_default" key.
 The input and output keys are displayed, along with their types, shapes, and underlying variable names.